Skip to Main Content

 Not all coronary stent procedures are the same

 Coronary stenting procedures have been performed routinely since the late 1980s and can be lifesaving if used appropriately.
 When evaluating the efficacy of these interventions, the details surrounding the case are important.
 Currently, the two technologies used to assess the coronary blood vessel in detail before and after the implantation of a stent are intravascular ultrasonography and intravascular optical coherence tomography.
 These imaging tests help the physician to decide if a stent needs to be implanted, if special treatment is needed before implanting the stent, what the appropriate stent size is, and if the result was adequate.
 This insight can significantly improve long-term patient outcomes and reduce the need for repeat procedures.
-At The Texas Heart Institute, doctors like Dr. Alexander Postalian are making use of this cutting-edge technology in over 90% of cases, despite its use in only 10% of all coronary interventions performed in the U.S.
+Doctors like Dr. Alexander Postalian are making use of this cutting-edge technology in over 90% of cases, despite its use in only 10% of all coronary interventions performed in the U.S.

 The modern coronary care unit–the future is here